 Apex Entertainment

-With support from the Autism Alliance and Advocates of Metrowest, Apex Entertainment offers Sensory Friendly Hour on the first Sunday of every month.
+With support from the Autism Alliance and Advocates of Metrowest, Apex Entertainment offers Sensory Friendly Hour on the first Sunday of every month at 11:00 am.
 Inclusive accommodations featuring quiet rooms, reduced lighting and sounds, sunglasses, and sensory toys, the Apex team is dedicated to sharing fun experiences with everyone.

 Interested in spending a sensory-friendly day in Syracuse, NY?
 Plan your visit to the area today!